On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: A Graphical Characterization of Causal MPDAGs

-\begin{definition}[B-component] Given a partially directed graph $ \cal G $, a B-component $ {\cal C}^b $ of $ \cal G $ is an induced subgraph of $ \cal G $ over the vertices which are connected by an undirected path. \end{definition}
+\begin{definition}[B-component] Given a partially directed graph $ \cal G $, a B-component $ {\cal C}^b $ of $ \cal G $ is an induced subgraph of $ \cal G $ over the vertices which are connected by at least one undirected path in $\cal G$. \end{definition}

-B-component generalizes the concept of chain component in a chain graph.
-In fact, a B-component of a chain graph is exactly one of its chain component.
+{The letter ``B" in ``B-component" comes from ``{\bf B}ucket".
+We note that, the definition of a B-component is related to \emph{Bucket} defined in~\citet{Perkovic2020mpdag}.
+A bucket is a maximal undirected connected subset of the node set of an MPDAG~\citep{Perkovic2020mpdag}.
+In an MPDAG, the vertex set of a B-component corresponds to a bucket and the induced subgraph over a bucket is a B-component.
+However, in contrast to buckets, which are defined solely on MPDAGs, B-components are defined for general partially directed graphs.} We also remark that the B-component generalizes the concept of a chain component in a chain graph.
+In fact, for a chain graph, the definition of a B-component degenerates to that of a chain component.
 However, unlike chain components, a B-component may contain both directed and undirected edges.
-For example, the MPDAG $ \cal H $ shown in Figure \ref{MPDAGexample} has three B-components: the induced subgraphs of $ \cal H $ over $ \{ A \}, \{ E \} $ and $ \{ B, C, D \} $.
+For example, the MPDAG $ \cal H $ shown in Figure \ref{MPDAGexample} has three B-components: the induced subgraphs of $ \cal H $ over $ \{ A \}, \{ E \} $, and $ \{ B, C, D \} $.
 The directed edges in a partially directed graph can be divided into two parts: the edges between two B-components (such as $ A \rightarrow B, A \rightarrow E $ in Figure \ref{MPDAGexample}), and the edges within a B-component (such as $ C \rightarrow B $ in Figure \ref{MPDAGexample}).

 \begin{definition}[Chain Skeleton] Given a partially directed graph $ \cal G $, the chain skeleton of $\cal G$, denoted by ${\cal G}_c$, is the graph obtained from $\cal G$ by removing arrowheads of all directed edges in every B-component of $\cal G$. \end{definition}